Expand description

 andduration

 of the clip itself.
 Therefore, changing the timing of the clip will change the timing of the children, and a change in the timing of a child will change the timing of the clip and subsequently all its siblings.
-As such, a clip can be treated as a singular object in its layer.- The
+As such, a clip can be treated as a singular object in its layer.- Clip

 UriClipAsset